10 Great Destinations For RVing And Birdwatching

 Birdwatching (or birding) is a hobby that many outdoor lovers enjoy.
 It’s a great way to get some fresh air, explore nature, and watch birds in their natural habitat.
 Some people challenge themselves to see as many species as possible, while others just like to go out and see what they can see.

 Birdwatching and RVing go hand in hand, making it the perfect hobby for anyone who loves to travel.
 As you explore more states, parks, and climates, you increase your chances of spotting something new.
 There are plenty of birdwatching destinations that are close to RV parks.
-We’ll cover 10 great options below; however, you can find even more great RV parks on RV LIFE Campground Reviews or while planning your trip with RV LIFE Trip Wizard.
+We’ll cover 10 great options below; however, you can find even more great RV parks on RV LIFE Campgrounds or while planning your trip with RV LIFE Trip Wizard.
 Make sure you pack a good pair of binoculars!

 1. Tombstone, Arizona